satyammaurya12/java-journey/README.md

   - While loop
   - Do While loop
   - For loop
-  - Break & Continue Statement.
+  - Break & Continue Statement
+  - Introduction to Array
+  - traversal of Array
+  - Display of Array

 ## Goal
 I am learning Java from basics and uploading my daily practice programs on Github.